 Did people treat you differently for being a female assistant or engineer back then?

 There are lots of stories I could tell, but mostly I had good experiences once the client got to know my abilities and me.
 Sometimes, the studio wouldn’t use my name when assigning me to a client.
-One time, in particular, there was a very major British engineer that I was going to work, it was on a set of music festival recordings, Larabee’s owner, Jackie Mills, said “We’re not going to tell him your name or anything.
-When you come in to meet him be ready to spout every four letter word you know” When I walked in for the meeting the engineer looked at me and said, “Oh Fu… crap, Give me a break (and a few other choice words) !”
-Jackie gave me his look, and I just rapped off a whole paragraph of 4 letter words… the engineer just looked at me, smiled and said, “Ok, we can do this!
+One time, in particular, there was a very major British engineer that I was going to work on, it was on a set of music festival recordings, Larabee’s owner, Jackie Mills, said “We’re not going to tell him your name or anything.
+When you come in to meet him be ready to spout every four-letter word you know” When I walked in for the meeting the engineer looked at me and said, “Oh Fu… crap, Give me a break (and a few other choice words) !”
+Jackie gave me his look, and I just rapped off a whole paragraph of 4 letter words… the engineer just looked at me, smiled, and said, “Ok, we can do this!
 Ready?”

 I assisted on an album for Michelle Phillips; Jack Nitzsche was producing.
 I was working with an engineer who had to go do another gig out of town for a week, and he told Jack “Sherry can record the vocals and do some of the overdubs.”
 In the end, I got my first credit.
 Jack listed us as “Girl Engineer” and “Boy Engineer.”